MicrosoftDocs/bot-docs/articles/bot-service-debug-emulator.md

 ![Emulator startup window](media/emulator-v4/emulator-welcome.png)

-To connect to a bot running locally and click **Open bot**.
+To connect to a bot running locally, select **Open bot**.
 Add the port number your copied earlier into the following URL and paste the updated URL in the Bot URL bar:

 *http://localhost:**port number**/api/messages*